olebole/irafdoc/doc/obsolete.radplt.rst

   <p>
-  Given the approximate coordinates of the center of a star, (x_init, y_init), RADPLT will compute a more accurate center using the algorithms described in the Kitt Peak publication <tt>"Stellar Magnitudes from Digital Images"</tt> under the Mountain Photometry Code section and then plot the intensity values in the profile extraction box as a function of distance from the center.
+  Given the approximate coordinates of the center of a star, (x_init, y_init), RADPLT will compute a more accurate center using the algorithms described in the Kitt Peak publication <span style="font-family: monospace;">"Stellar Magnitudes from Digital Images"</span> under the Mountain Photometry Code section and then plot the intensity values in the profile extraction box as a function of distance from the center.
   This is effectively a radial profile.